gmccannon/DBMProject/README.md

   - [ ] Style profile page
   - [ ] Style users page
 - [ ] Recommendation system
+  - [ ] API to fetch and add more data
   - [ ] Collect data for initial matrix
   - [ ] Flask server to interact with db
   - [ ] Calculate recommendations